iposton/angular-material-dynamic-list/readme.md

 ```
-I created a dummy link to firebaseurl.js in my index.html even though the file doesn't excist.
+I created a dummy link to firebaseurl.js in my index.html even though the file doesn't exist.
 This pulls the env_var into my app so I can use it on the client side in my service.

 ```html